-Daily phonics sessions are taught from Nursery to Y2 and year group spellings are taught daily in key stage 2.
+Daily phonics sessions are taught from Nursery to Y2 and year group spellings are taught daily in key stage 2 using No Nonsense Spelling.
 Spelling homework is sent home and children are tested on the weekly spellings and year group spellings in context every week.
 Discreet grammar and punctuation sessions are taught every week and skills are applied to independent writing.

 At St Thomas’s we teach a cursive script and aim for a consistent, whole school approach which sets high expectations and maintains a constant awareness of the importance of presentation.
 Handwriting is taught at the start of each writing session.
 The cursive script is employed in all writing activities across the curriculum.
 Teachers employ this style on the board and in their marking.

 We teach the objectives of the national curriculum in each year group.
 In key stage 2 children have a minimum of 15 minutes independent reading every day during which children choose an age appropriate book, newspaper or magazine.
 This aim of this session is to foster a love of reading and to enable pupils to build speed, reading stamina and to practice learnt strategies.
 We use Key Learning Goals to assess progress towards expected standards during guided reading sessions.

 We believe that reading to children regularly demonstrates positive role models, models fluency and exposes children to high quality texts.
 All classrooms have a reading corner stocked with a carefully selected range of books for pupils of their age groups.
 Pupils borrow a book from the school library to take home every week.
 Every year group has a set of recommended read texts.

 Every pupil has a home/school diary.
 This contains a record of all reading books and library books read.